Find out about the lists that control exports, which goods are on the list, when you need to apply for a strategic export licence.

-If your items are referenced on the Control Lists (ie listed under a Control List entry or ‘rating’) then you will need to apply for licence from the Export Control Organisation (ECO).
-The ECO is the UK Government’s regulatory authority for export licensing of strategic goods.
+If your items are referenced on the Control Lists (ie listed under a Control List entry or ‘rating’) then you will need to apply for licence from the Export Control Joint Unit (ECJU).
+ECJU is the UK government’s regulatory authority for export licensing of strategic goods.

-You should also note that if your goods are not listed on the UK Strategic Export Control Lists, that the ECO has the power to invoke ‘End-Use Controls’ if there are any specific concerns about military or weapons of mass destruction (WMD) end-use.
+You should also note that if your goods are not listed on the UK Strategic Export Control Lists, that ECJU has the power to invoke ‘end-use controls’ if there are any specific concerns about military or weapons of mass destruction (WMD) end-use.

 What are the UK Strategic Export Control Lists?

 The UK Strategic Export Control Lists specify goods that need an export licence for ‘strategic’ purposes.

 Are my items listed on a Control List?

 You can use the Checker Tools database to establish this.
 The Goods Checker helps to establish if your items are controlled and identify the appropriate control entry (‘rating’) reference from the UK Strategic Export Control Lists.
 If so, you will need to apply for an appropriate export licence.
 The OGEL Checker helps to identify if an appropriate Open General Export Licence (OGEL) exists.

 If your goods are not listed on the Control Lists, you may still need a licence under End-Use Controls.
 This applies if the goods are likely to be sent to an end-user where there are concerns that they might be used in a WMD programme.

 How do I know whether my items are listed on a Control List?